NatHERS 2022 Climate Files

-The climate files used to calculate star ratings for the Nationwide House Energy Rating Scheme (NatHERS) will be updated with more recent and more accurate weather data.
+The climate files used to calculate star ratings for the Nationwide House Energy Rating Scheme (NatHERS) has been updated for the National Construction Code (NCC) 2022 with more recent and more accurate weather data.
 The new files, associated with 69 Climate Zones across Australia, will now include data from 1990 to the end of 2015 instead of 1970 to 2005.

 Developing NatHERS climate files